hieule3004/heket/README.md

 host              = "burninggarden.com"
                     ; cheating for the purposes of this demonstration! user              = "pachet"
+                    ; cheating for the purposes of this demonstration!

 command           = 1*ALPHA / 3DIGIT
 params            = " " [ ( ":" trailing ) / ( middle params ) ]